Alternative Dispute Resolution In San Diego County

 If you believe that you and your spouse will be able to reach an uncontested divorce agreement, we encourage you to look into mediation.
 Remember, this is a completely voluntary process.
 If at any point you wish to stop mediation or if you and your spouse cannot come to an agreement on some aspect of your divorce, you may withdraw from mediation.
 At that point, your case will proceed to family court.

-Heidi D. Collier, APLC can assist you throughout the entire process.
+Heidi D. Collier, APC, can assist you throughout the entire process.
 We offer compassionate counsel and personalized legal services that take into account your unique situation.
-Ms. Collier has been serving clients throughout San Diego County for more than 24 years; she is prepared to put her experience, resources, and skill on your side.
+Ms. Collier has been serving clients throughout San Diego County for more than 24 years; she is prepared to put her experience, resources and skill on your side.

-Contact us at (760) 993-3770 to get started with an initial consultation.
-We have helped countless clients in Rancho Bernardo, 4S Ranch, Rancho Peñasquitos, Poway, La Jolla, and beyond.
+Call us at 760-933-0503 to get started with an initial consultation.
+We have helped countless clients in Rancho Bernardo, 4S Ranch, Rancho Peñasquitos, Poway, La Jolla and beyond.